Palle Sørensen

-Palle Mogens Fogde Sørensen (26 March 1927 – 1 February 2018) was a Danish convicted murderer who, in 1965, shot and killed four police officers.
+Palle Mogens Fogde Sørensen (26 March 1927 – 1 February 2018) was a Danish convicted mass murderer who, in 1965, shot and killed four police officers.
 The police officers were shot as they pulled him over while he was returning home from a burglary.

 Early life

 In 1949, shortly after his release from juvenile detention, Sørensen broke into the headquarters of Danish labor union Dansk Arbejdsmands Forbund (today, 3F), where he blew open a safe with explosives stolen from a quarry and stole 130,000 kr., all of which he had spent shortly after.

 He later committed several burglaries and instances of insurance fraud, but was eventually caught and received a 5-year prison sentence.

 After his release from prison, Sørensen was hired to produce aerials for the army, and managed to bring his criminal lifestyle to a halt.
 However, in 1964, Sørensen encountered his former cellmate Norman Lee Bune, and resumed his former criminal activities of mainly burglaries.

 Sørensen was known for his engineer-like prowess with technology and mechanics, and a 1958 article from the tabloid Ekstra Bladet described Sørensen as a man with a skill for cracking safes.
 He had a gun collection in his mother's basement.